Reese's Pieces: Overview

 The candy was introduced to the US market first in September 1978.
 Shortly after, Reese's Pieces were introduced to the Canada market in 1980.

 The then relatively new product became very popular with the 1982 release of E.T. the Extra-Terrestrial, in which the candy is featured.

 Reese's Pieces were introduced in the UK in 1996, but are produced in the US.

 Reese's Pieces are a product extension of the Reese's Peanut Butter Cups line; they were designed to capitalize on the success of the chocolate-covered peanut butter cups, though unlike the cups, they have no chocolate.

 Variations

-Reese's Pieces has been included in many Reese's and Hershey's products since its introduction.
+Reese's Pieces have been included in many Reese's and Hershey's products since their introduction.
 Below is a list of available products that contain Reese's Pieces, from the candy pieces being stuffed inside of existing chocolate bar variations to bags of baking chip mixes.